marcelmazon/rosicrucian-literature/en/books/the-message-of-the-stars.md

 IMPORTANT NOTICE
 Despite all we can say, many people write enclosing money for horoscopes, forcing us to spend valuable time writing letters of refusal and giving us the inconvenience of returning their money.
 Please do not thus trouble us, as it will avail nothing.
 We use Astrology only for healing purposes.
 If you are sick we will gladly help you, but we do not advise people in worldly affairs either gratis or for pay.

-[682]

-TABLE OF CONTENTS
-CHAPTER I: Evolution as Shown in the Zodiac
-Early Atlantean Epoch [Cancer-Capricorn]
-Middle Atlantean Epoch [Gemini-Sagittarius]
-Later Atlantean Epoch [Taurus-Scorpio]
-Aryan Epoch [Aries-Libra]
-Piscean Age [Pisces-Virgo]
-Aquarian Age [Aquarius-Leo]
-CHAPTER II
-The Measure of Amenability to Planetary Vibrations Mystery of Light, Color and Consciousness
-CHAPTER III: Were You Born Under a Lucky Star?
-Amulets, Birthstones and Planetary Colors
-When Is the Best Time to Be Born?
-CHAPTER IV: Reading the Horoscope.
-Introductory Mundane Houses
-Signs of the Zodiac
-Cardinal Signs
-Fixed Signs
-Common Signs
-Comparative Effect of Cardinal, Fixed and Common Signs on the Angles Triplicities
-Sun, Moon and Ascendant
-The Rising Sign
-[683]

-CHAPTER V: Influence of the Twelve Signs When Rising CHAPTER VI: Intrinsic Nature of the Planets
-How to Test the Horoscope
-CHAPTER VII: Children of the Twelve Signs
-CHAPTER VIII: Sun, the Giver of Life
-Sun in the Twelve Houses
-Sun in the Twelve Signs
-Sun in Aspect with Other Planets
-CHAPTER IX: Venus, the Planet of Love
-Venus in the Twelve Houses
-Venus in the Twelve Signs
-Venus in Aspect with Other Planets
-CHAPTER X: Mercury, the Planet of Reason
-Mercury in the Twelve Houses
-Mercury in the Twelve Signs
-Mercury in Aspect with Other Planets
-CHAPTER XI
-Moon, the Planet of Fecundation
-Moon in the Twelve Houses
-Moon in the Twelve Signs
-Moon in Aspect with Other Planets
-CHAPTER XII: Saturn, the Planet of Sorrow
-Saturn in the Twelve Houses
-Saturn in the Twelve Signs
-Saturn in Aspect with Other Planets
-[684]

-CHAPTER XIII: Jupiter, the Planet of Benevolence Jupiter in the Twelve Houses
-Jupiter in the Twelve Signs
-Jupiter in Aspect with Other Planets
-CHAPTER XIV: Mars, the Planet of Action
-Mars in the Twelve Houses
-Mars in the Twelve Signs
-Mars in Aspect with Other Planets
-CHAPTER XV: Planetary Octaves: Neptune-Mercury and Uranus-Venus CHAPTER XVI: Uranus, the Planet of Altruism
-Uranus in the Twelve Houses
-Uranus in the Twelve Signs
-Uranus in Aspect with Other Planets
-CHAPTER XVII: Neptune, the Planet of Divinity
-Neptune in the Twelve Houses
-Neptune in the Twelve Signs
-Neptune in Aspect with Other Planets
-CHAPTER XVIII: Doctrine of Delineation in a Nutshell Table of Planetary Keywords
-Elevation, Exaltation and Critical Degrees
-Mercury Before or After the Sun
-Are You Helping Your Stars?
-CHAPTER XIX: Mind and the Ruling Planet
-Influence of Ruling Planets, Well Aspected
-Influence of Ruling Planets, Afflicted
-Signs as Mental Significators
-Mental Effects of Rising Sign
-[685]

-CHAPTER XX: Your Luck in Life
-Health and Disease
-Social and Financial Fortunes
-Vocation
-CHAPTER XXI: Marriage and Offspring
-Harmony and Discord
-Men's Marriages
-Women's Marriages
-Happiness, Sorrow and Bereavement
-Second Marriages
-Description of the Husband or Wife
-Children
-CHAPTER XXII: Progression of the Horoscope--Fate and Freewill CHAPTER XXIII: Different Methods of Progression Adjusted Calculation Date
-Progression of the Angles
-Some Important Points
-CHAPTER XXIV: Progressed Solar Directions
-CHAPTER XXV: Progressed Lunar Directions
-CHAPTER XXVI: Mutual Aspects of the Planets
-CHAPTER XXVII: Transits
-The Moon Increasing or Decreasing
-[686]

-PART II
-MEDICAL ASTROLOGY
-CHAPTER XXVIII: Astro-Diagnosis of Disease
-An Important Warning
-Planetary Polarities
-CHAPTER XXIX: Law of Correspondences
-Signs, Pathogenic Effects of
-Sun, Pathogenic Effects of
-Venus, Pathogenic Effects of
-Mercury, Pathogenic Effects of
-Moon, Pathogenic Effects of
-Saturn, Pathogenic Effects of
-Jupiter, Pathogenic Effects of
-Mars, Pathogenic Effects of
-Uranus, Pathogenic Effects of
-Neptune, Pathogenic Effects of
-The Ductless Glands
-CHAPTER XXX: Thirty-six Example Horoscopes
-Sex as a Factor in Disease
-The Guardian of the Threshold
-Disease of the Eyes
-Subtile Indications of Spiritual Sight
-Disease of the Ears
-Thirty-six Example Horoscopes
-No. 1.
-Conception in a Drunken Debauch
-No. 2.
-Elemental Possession
-No. 3.
-Heart and Eye Trouble, Spiritual Sight
-No. 4.
-Eye Trouble
-No. 5.
-Eye Trouble
-Dragon's Head and Tail
-No. 6.
-Broken Femur
-No. 7.
-Ear Disease
-No. 8.
-Ear Disease, Kidney Trouble, Constipation
-No. 9.
-10. and 11.
-Throat and Genitals
-Disorders of the Mind
-[687]

-No. 12.
-Melancholy, Suicidal Tendency
-No. 13.
-St. Vitus Dance and Adolescence
-No. 14.
-Suicide and Alcoholism
-No. 15.
-St. Vitus Dance and Tuberculosis
-No. 16.
-Tuberculosis
-No. 17.
-Digestive Disorder and Asthma
-No. 18.
-Digestive Disorder
-No. 19.
-Heart Trouble
-No. 20.
-Curvature of the Spine
-No. 21.
-Kidney Trouble, Accidents
-No. 22.
-Accidental Fractures
-No. 23.
-Insanity and Spirit Control
-No. 24.
-Heart Failure, Spasms
-No. 25.
-Heart, Lung and Kidney Trouble
-No. 26.
-Tuberculosis
-No. 27.
-Adenoids and Constipation
-No. 28.
-Accidents to Head
-No. 29.
-Goiter
-No. 30.
-Eye and Ear Trouble, Weak Back
-No. 31.
-Eye and Ear Trouble, Poor Circulation
-No. 32.
-Blindness, Hemorrhoids
-No. 33.
-Heart Trouble, Dropsy
-No. 34.
-Diseased Throat and Genitals
-No. 35.
-Solitary Vice, Tuberculosis
-No. 36.
-Horny Venereal Growths
-Planetary Hours

-Table of Contents
-Click here to return to Index Page